This article was updated August 31, 2022

 What Are the Trust Services Criteria?

-The latest American Institute of Certified Public Accountants (AICPA) 2017 Trust Services Criteria took effect for SOC 2 examinations on or after December 15, 2018, allowing for enhanced system and organizational control (SOC) 2 reporting by providing greater coverage over IT governance and operational management.
+The latest American Institute of Certified Public Accountants (AICPA) 2017 Trust Services Criteria took effect for SOC 2 audit on or after December 15, 2018, allowing for enhanced system and organizational control (SOC) 2 reporting by providing greater coverage over IT governance and operational management.

-The Trust Services Criteria include five trust services categories, as defined by AICPA:
+The Trust Services Criteria include five trust services categories, as defined by AICPA.